-Is it appropriate to the age of the wearer or the ensemble on display?
+Is it appropriate to the age of the wearer?

 Sometimes an entrant will have many accessories that they would like to display.
 You may comment on how nice they are, but don't spend time examining everything.
 Instead, ask the entrant to choose three items to be judged.
 If you think they are making an obviously incorrect choice (e.g., they have an authentic watch and they ask you to look at a reproduction necklace with their original outfit) you may suggest another item to be scored.